5U4G Mesh Data Sheet

 - Each tube is numbered, inside the bulb with a metal Tag.

-- Two extra large getters, flashing the complete tube bottom.
+- Extra large getters, flashing the complete tube bottom.

 - These tubes are shipped in a high quality box.